Coastal Carolina vs. UL Monroe NCAA Football Odds, Plays and Insights | October 2, 2021

 - The two teams combine to score 62.5 points per game, 5.5 more than the total in this contest.

-- This contest's total is 18.3 points above the 38.7 these two squads combine to allow per game this season.
+- These two squads combine to allow 38.7 points per game, 18.3 fewer than this contest's over/under.

-- The average total in Chanticleers games this season is 58.8, 1.8 points above Saturday's over/under of 57.
+- The Chanticleers and their opponents have scored an average of 58.8 points per game in 2021, 1.8 more than Saturday's total.

 - The 52.2 PPG average total in Warhawks games this season is 4.8 points fewer than this game's over/under.